Mining Intelligence and News

 Société Minière DASA S.A.
 (SOMIDA) (operator) 100 % Direct

-The project lies within the IN-BOUKATT Mining Permit area, which is held by a Niger corporation, Societe Miniere de DASA SA (SOMIDA).
-The shares of SOMIDA are owned 80% by GAFC and 20% by the Republic of Niger.
+The shares of Niger corporation, Societe Miniere de DASA SA (SOMIDA) are owned 80% by GAFC (Global Atomic Fuels Corporation, a wholly owned subsidiary of Global Atomic Corp.) and 20% by the Republic of Niger.

 Contractors